 Here are some of the benefits of submitting a story to daily.dev/blog:

-- We will publish your story on daily.dev official blog and our DEV Publication.
+- We will publish your story on daily.dev official blog.

 - We will feature your story on our Weekly Recap newsletter sent every Monday to thousands of developers in our community.